 Tuesday, January 20, 2015 9:00 am - 4:00 pm

 Hyatt Regency Hotel, Monterey, California

 This day-long workshop will cover the ins and outs of digital communications to promote an event and empower its brand recognition amongst new and exisitng audiences.
 It is designed to approach social media strategy, as a whole, and will give tactical advice to attendees on how to harness the power of social media, blogs and other forms of engagement online to lend recognition to your event.
-It will teach how to leverage strategies and trends online such as Hashtags, cross-channel compaigns and social contesting to engage fans and gain notority for an event.
+It will teach how to leverage strategies and trends online such as Hash tags, cross-channel compaigns and social contesting to engage fans and gain notoriety for an event.
 The presentation will feature stunning examples of event success using social media and takeaways to implement the tactics for any budget.

 To register: Digital Commnications and Social Media Workshop

 CalFest Convention Sessions

 Tuesday, January 20

 Separate registration required (see above)